m-djawadi/m-djawadi.github.io/README.md

-# Welcome to My Data Scientist Portfolio
+# Summary

-Greetings!
-I am a passionate Data Scientist dedicated to leveraging the transformative power of data to inform strategic decision-making and foster innovation.
-With a strong foundation in analytics and a commitment to continuous learning, I strive to uncover insights that drive meaningful change.
-In this portfolio, you will discover a comprehensive overview of my technical expertise, educational background, professional experiences, notable projects, and scholarly publications.
+Welcome!
+As an experienced Data Scientist, my expertise lies in harnessing the vast potential of data to drive strategic decision-making and innovation.
+My background combines a robust analytical skill set with a proven track record in applying data science methodologies across various industries.
+This portfolio showcases my journey in the field, highlighting my technical skills, advanced education, diverse professional experiences, impactful projects, and contributions to academic research.

 ---